ORIGINAL ART BY BHARTI PRAJAPATI: PAINTINGS AVAILABLE

 In her most recent series titled ‘Earth Series,’ artist Bharti Prajapati explores the uplifting rhythm of song and dance.
 Clusters of tribal women dance in sync under the vast sky, their energy flowing from one to the other.
 They move gracefully, with elegant hands and exaggerated long necks, expressing the collective joy of music and togetherness.
 In the artist’s own words, “I am drawing on the elements of the universe, known as the Pancha Tattva in Hindu mythology.
 I have used these five elements of nature — space, air, fire, water and earth — as symbols in my paintings.”

 Bharti Prajapati trained as a textile designer at the National Institute of Design, Ahmedabad and Sophia Polytechnic, Mumbai.
 After working for ten years as a textile designer, she turned to her longtime passion for painting and became an artist.
 She has had numerous shows in India and abroad, including in New York, London and Singapore.

 Bharti Prajapati welcomes requests for commissioned paintings.
 If you like a painting that has sold, or if you have a particular space in mind, a custom painting can be made to your taste and specifications regarding size, color palette and other details.
 You are welcome to buy her paintings online or view them at our gallery in Palo Alto (San Francisco Bay Area).
 All artworks are hand signed by the artist and include a certificate of authenticity.

-For more insights into how Bharti finds inspiration in traditional Indian textiles and Hindu mythology, read her interview on our blog here.
-You can also take a video tour of her studio and listen to her reflections on her studies on our Youtube channel.
+For more insights into how Bharti finds inspiration in traditional Indian textiles and Hindu mythology, read her interview on our blog.